HSB Sedan Service Inc

 Central Park is one of the most famous urban parks in the world, and it offers a striking blend of natural beauty and cultural landmarks.
 On Memorial Day, the park transforms into a canvas for community gatherings and outdoor festivities, making it a perfect destination to celebrate this day.
 Central Park provides visitors with a peaceful environment that is better than the city’s hustle and bustle.
 People spend their time with its sprawling green lawns, meandering paths, and serene bodies of water.
 Yet, its history and charm remind us of the sacrifices made by those who built the nation.

-What to Do in Central Park:
+What to Do in Central Park

-- Row Boating on the Lake
+• Row boating on the Lake near Bethesda Terrace

-Please take advantage of the guided nature walks that detail the history of the park and its notable features, many of which played roles in historical Memorial Day commemorations.
+Take advantage of the guided nature walks that detail the history of the park and its notable features, many of which played roles in historical Memorial Day commemorations.

 2. Statue of Liberty & Ellis Island: Symbols of Freedom and Remembrance